 This principle is accomplished when the personal data processed are accurate, complete, pertinent, correct and updated as required, in order to comply with the purpose for which the personal data will be collected.

 ■ Consent

-The Controller shall obtain the consent of the data subject, prior to the collection of any personal information, and must keep evidence of the consent.
+The Controller must obtain the consent of the data subject at the moment in which PI is being collected and must keep evidence of the consent.

 ■ Loyalty